hbctraining/DGE_workshop_salmon/lessons/04_DGE_DESeq2_analysis.md

 **Estimating the dispersion for each gene separately:**

-To model the dispersion based on expression level (mean counts of replicates), the dispersion for each gene is estimated.
+To model the dispersion based on expression level (mean counts of replicates), the dispersion for each gene is estimated using maximum likelihood estimation.
+In other words, **given the count values of the replicates, the most likely estimate of dispersion is calculated**.

 ### Step 3: Fit curve to gene-wise dispersion estimates